- 1 Can it be Taken on its Own?

 Testosterone Cypionate is available solely in injectable form and is administered intramuscularly to avoid shocking the bloodstream with a sudden influx of the drug.

 Although the ester is long lasting, most users prefer to administer more frequent lower doses than a larger dose just once a week.
 It is thought that this is easier for the body to process and reduces the likelihood of side effects occurring.

-The half-life of testosterone cypionate is roughly 12 days, slightly longer than enanthate but significantly longer than both propionate and testosterone suspension.
+The half-life is roughly 12 days, slightly longer than Enanthate but significantly longer than both Propionate and Testosterone Suspension.
 It will however remain detectable within the body for much longer, up to three months.
-This could be a consideration for athletes supplementing with testosterone injections prior to competitions.
+This could be a consideration for athletes supplementing with Testosterone injections prior to competitions.

-The boost in the red blood cell volume mean that there’s a more efficient delivery of oxygen to the body and collagen also receives a boost, giving protection to the bones and joints.
+The boost in the red blood cell volume means that there’s a more efficient delivery of oxygen to the body and collagen also receives a boost, giving protection to the bones and joints.

 Testosterone is a strongly androgenic drug, converting to dihydrotestosterone in the body via the 5-alpha reductase enzyme.
 Once converted, it has a very powerful androgenic effect and can cause some or all of the following: